-There are occasions when a clergyperson has an unusual learning opportunity that falls outside the situations listed in these guidelines.
-This might include a self-directed course of study, which incorporates numerous books/articles around a particular topic or work done with experts or consultants.
-A full explanation of this type of work is required in the accounting and may not be approved toward the CEU requirement.
-Criteria for approval will include the comprehensiveness of the study and the outcomes.
+There are occasions when a clergy person has an unusual learning opportunity that falls outside the mainstream of situations listed in these guidelines.
+This might include a directed or self-directed course of study which incorporates numerous books/articles around a particular topic or work done with experts or consultants.